marionettejs/backbone.marionette/readme.md

 #### v0.5.1

 * Controller methods fired from an `AppRouter` are now called with `this` set to the controller, instead of the router
+* Fixed a bug in the CompositeView where the list wouldn't render when passing in a populated collection

 #### v0.5.0